China's Xi meets Central Asian leaders, calls for trade, energy development

 BEIJING -- Chinese leader Xi Jinping promised to build more railway and other trade links with Central Asia and proposed jointly developing oil and gas sources at a meeting Friday with the region’s leaders that highlighted Beijing’s growing influence.

 China is making economic inroads into Central Asia, including with its Belt and Road Initiative to build railways and other trade-related infrastructure.
-That has rattled Russia, which sees the former Soviet republics as its sphere of influence, but their governments look to the world's second-largest economy as an important market and a source of investment.
+That has eroded Russian influence over former Soviet republics that look to the world's second-largest economy as an important market and source of investment.

 “We need to expand economic and trade ties,” Xi said in a speech to leaders from Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.